Founder and CEO

 Learning is life long and we continue to build upon our knowledge and share these teachings and lessons with others along the way.
 We are reflective and ever challenging ourselves to be the kind of company we would want to work with.

-Rebecca is a non-Indigenous woman from Kingston, Ontario – also known as Katarowki, the traditional territory of the Haudenosaunee and Anishinaabe peoples.
+Rebecca is a settler from Kingston, Ontario – also known as Katarowki, the traditional territory of the Haudenosaunee and Anishinaabe peoples.
 Rebecca attended Queen’s University where she received both a Bachelor of Arts (Honours) and Master of Arts degree in Global Development Studies.

 More About Rebecca